Loop-erased partitioning of a network: monotonicities & analysis of cycle-free graphs: Two-points correlations on trees

 \end{proof}

-We next move to the proof of \cref{prop:cycle_path_partition}, for which we will first need to expresses in the next lemma the probability of a boundary point in the path graph being a root in terms of differences of the partition function.
+We next move to the proof of \cref{prop:cycle_path_partition}, for which we will first need to expresses in the next lemma the probability of a boundary point in the path-graph being a root in terms of differences of the partition function.